- American Physical Society Sites

 Please describe why someone applying to graduate school who is interested in a female-friendly department should choose your department.

 To further our efforts on behalf of women, the department was honored to host a Conference for Undergraduate Women in Physics (CUWiP) in January, 2018.
-In addition, our department is in the process of finalizing the application to become a Bridge Program Partner Institution.
+In addition, our department became a Bridge Program Partner Institution in March, 2019.

 The work of the department is done on the very attractive KU campus located at the center of Lawrence, Kansas.
 Lawrence is a progressive town with excellent schools, good health care providers, and a large range of cultural and recreational activities.